-L.A. cops yesterday said they were in touch with their counterparts in Montreal looking for a possible connection between January's Hollywood Sign murder, in which Hervey Medellin, 66, was decapitated and his remains scattered beneath the famous landmark, and the videotaped dismemberment of Jun Lin, 33, a Chinese student killed in May in Quebec.
+L.A. cops said on Thursday they were in touch with their counterparts in Montreal looking for a possible connection between the murder of Hervey Medellin, 66, who was decapitated and his remains were scattered beneath the famous landmark, and the videotaped dismemberment of Jun Lin, 33, a Chinese student killed in May in Quebec.

 Lin was allegedly killed by former porn actor Luka Magnotta, 29, who recorded himself murdering Lin with an ice pick and hacking apart the Chinese student's corpse.
 Magnotta then allegedly had sex with some of Lin's dismembered body parts and ate others.
 The man's hands and feet were mailed to two government offices and two schools.

 Authorities in Los Angeles are continuing to talk with Canadian cops, but at this point do not believe the two murders are related.

 "They follow up on all clues, no matter how small and tenuous," said LAPD Capt.
 Andrew Smith, commander of the department's public information unit.

 "Our investigators are in contact with Canadian investigators and are trying to determine Magnotta's whereabouts during the time of the Hollywood Hills murder.
 At this time we do not believe there is a connection," he said.